 Former Prime Minister David Cameron

 At the 2001 General Election, future Prime Minister David Cameron was elected as the Member of Parliament for Witney.
 He supported

 Section 28 at the time, voting against its repeal by Tony Blair's Labour Government in 2003.
 Cameron voted in favour of that

-Conservative amendment that retained certain aspects of the clause, which gay rights campaigners described as "Section 28 by the back door".
+"cling-on-to-something" Conservative amendment that retained certain aspects of the clause.

-The Conservative amendment was unsuccessful - Cameron making himself absent for the vote on its eventual repeal.
+as we said the Conservative move was totally unsuccessful.
+Strangely, Cameron made himself absent for the vote on the eventual repeal Section 28.

 In June 2009, Cameron, then-Leader of the Conservative Party, formally apologised for his party's introduction of the law, stating that it

 was a mistake and had been offensive to gay people.
 He restated this belief in January 2010, proposing to alter Conservative Party policy to

 reflect his belief that equality should be "embedded" in British schools.

 All that happened before the current group of Conservative Politicans gained power.
 It's clear that some, like Attorney General Suella Braverman,